Dallas: (972) 548-0088

 Because this type of insulation features plant fibers, that means it can pick up moisture like a sponge.
 If a small section of the insulation is wet, you might be able to get away with replacing only the affected area.
 It might also be possible to dry it out.

-For example, if you have a significant amount of space to dry out the insulation, this might be possible.
-You'll need to lay the bats out to dry for ten days or longer.
-If you can remove the insulation to dry it out, you'll need to clean and dry the area out thoroughly where the water leak is.
-That way, you're preventing any mold or mildew growth from occurring in that area.
+For example, this might be possible if you have a significant amount of space to dry out the insulation.
+You’ll need to lay the bats out to dry for ten days or longer.
+If you can remove the insulation to dry it out, you’ll need to clean and dry the area thoroughly where the water leak is.
+That way, you’re preventing mold or mildew growth in that area.

 However, if the water leak is significant, don’t be surprised if most of the insulation soaks it up in the affected area.
 The cellulose construction of this insulation is the ideal environment for breeding mold and mildew.
 That’s unfortunate as it can grow mold or mildew throughout a few days instead of taking several weeks.
 In that case, you’ll need to replace the entire section of insulation.

 If you see pink loose-fill or batting, that means your home has fiberglass insulation.
-Because fiberglass batts feature spun glass fibers, they won't absorb water.
-If water does get into this insulation, it won't cause a significant amount of damage.
-However, if a water leak causes this insulation to get wet, you can expect that issue to reduce the insulation's functionality dramatically.
+Because fiberglass batts feature spun glass fibers, they won’t absorb water.
+If water does get into this insulation, it won’t cause a significant amount of damage.
+However, if a water leak causes this insulation to get wet, you can expect that issue to dramatically reduce the insulation’s functionality.

 In the case of thoroughly drenched fiberglass batts, the recommendation is to replace it all.
 Otherwise, you run the risk of the wood surrounding the insulation experiencing damage.
 If the insulation isn’t too wet, you can use a few fans or a dehumidifier to dry it out.
 If that doesn’t do the trick, remove the batts and place them in direct sunlight or a warm area to dry.

 Circumstances Dictating if You Can Save Insulation